-Deposits consist of deposit for contract drilling at Hook Lake, first and last month rent for Saskatoon office and a deficiency deposit for Umferville and McArthur East properties.
+Deposits consist of deposit for contract drilling at Hook Lake, security deposit for rent for Toronto office, last month rent for Saskatoon office and a deficiency deposit for Umferville and McArthur East properties.
 The deficiency deposit is held by the Province of Saskatchewan in lieu of exploration work performed.
-It will be refunded when the work is performed.
+As at December 31, 2017, all required work was completed and required filings submitted.
+The deficiency deposits will be refunded once these filings have been processed.